Meet our Presenters

 Keith Lightbody (Western Australia)

-Keith has been photographing wildlife since his teenage years, and particularly enjoys the challenge of photographing birds in flight.
 In recent years he has run many bird photography workshops and freely helps individuals with camera setup and technique.
 As a hang-glider pilot he also flies with birds.

 Keith will be giving a highly anticipated talk on one of the bigger challenges in bird photography: The Art and Science of Photographing Birds in Flight.